liuxi952/Lizard_Compiler/README.md

 ## English

-Lizard Interpreter is a lightweight C++-based scripting interpreter project designed to demonstrate the fundamental structure of an interpreter, including lexical analysis, expression parsing, bytecode generation, and virtual machine execution.
+Lizard Compiler is a lightweight C++-based scripting compiler project designed to demonstrate the fundamental structure of an compiler, including lexical analysis, expression parsing, bytecode generation, and virtual machine execution.

 This project started as a teaching-oriented internal preview version.
-It already supports basic script execution and is suitable for learning interpreter principles, virtual machine design, and the basic workflow of compiling and running a simple language.
+It already supports basic script execution and is suitable for learning compiler principles, virtual machine design, and the basic workflow of compiling and running a simple language.

 ## Features